crypdick/obsidian-llm/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using `poetry install`.
 3. (Optional) Create a `.env` file in the root directory using `sample.env` as a template.
-4. Run `python cli.py --task <task type>` to start the application.
+4. Run `poetry run obsidian-llm --task <task type>` to start the application.
+Task types include:
+   - `aliases`: suggest missing aliases within the YAML frontmatter
+   - `bump-note-status`: suggest bumping of a note's status based on the content
+   - `bump-journal-status`: suggest bumping of a journal's status based on the content

 ## Usage